Four Pillars Gin, Healesville, Victoria © Anson Smart, Four Pillars Gin

 Where: 2A Lilydale Rd, Healesville

 In the Yarra Valley, just a one-hour drive from Melbourne, the world’s best gin is distilled.
 The team behind Four Pillars have been awarded three double gold medals for their Rare Dry Gin at prestigious international competitions, such as the New York World Wine & Spirits Competition 2017, and the San Francisco World Spirits Competition in 2016 and 2014.
 Sample its supreme gin at Four Pillars' new tasting room in Healesville to find out why.
-Try the Bloody Shiraz, which steeps the Yarra’s cool climate grapes in gin for a fruity summer gin, or the Navy Strength made using Aussie finger limes, coriander, turmeric and ginger.

 Where: 10 Russell Pl, Melbourne